whatznottechnology/chobighar_PyJS/DEPLOYMENT_COMPLETE.md

 # 🎉 DEPLOYMENT SUCCESSFUL!

-## ✅ Your Chabighar Website is LIVE on Vercel!
+## ✅ Your chobighar Website is LIVE on Vercel!

 ---